 I would not see him in April when I returned, but in May 2012, he gave me another very special gift.
-I was able to spend a rare few days on the mountain with my husband Bill this time, and I was glad he had been with me to share in this experience.
 You can read about that encounter, by clicking on Finding Lakota.

 It was one of the most incredible moments of my life and most definitely the most incredible moments I have ever had with a wild horse.
 I will always remember it.
 Every time I head up Burnt Timber road, I point out this spot to whom ever is with me.
 I don’t care if they don’t care to hear it.
 I say it out loud every time.
 I will never forget that day.

 I was so happy and excited for Lakota.
 He looked so good and that sparkle was back in his eye.
 I heard from Shawn a few weeks later that he was dogging Grijala, trying to get his band back.
 I thought “Good for you Lakota”.
 Even though he was 20, I had every confidence that he would prevail and win his band back, or at least Quelle Colour, his faithful and devoted long time mare.